WHITE OAK LUMBER – RIFT SAWN – 5/4" – SELECT & BETTER

 Rough Cut – Random Widths – Random Lengths

 The sapwood of White Oak is light in color and can range from a pale yellow-brown to a greyish-white.
-The heartwood may be either light brown in color, or a darker brown with deep, golden tones.
+The heartwood may be either light brown in color or a darker brown with deep, golden tones.
 The distinctive coarse texture and straight grain has longer rays than Red Oak.
-Fasting-growing Oaks, such as those grown in the South, produce wider, more prominent growth rings.
+Fast-growing Oaks, such as those grown in the South, produce wider, more prominent growth rings.

 White Oak is heavy, hard, and very strong.
-It is worked easily, by machine or by hand, although slow-growing Oak is much easier to work than the faster growing varieties, such as those that thrive in the South.
+It is worked easily, by machine or by hand, although slow-growing Oak is much easier to work than the faster growing varieties.
 While White Oak nails and screws well, pre-boring is advised for best results.
 To prevent the wood from reacting to iron, galvanized nails are recommended.
-Excellent results can be expected with staining, bleaching or pickling.
+Excellent results can be expected with staining, bleaching, or pickling.

 - 5/4" White Oak Lumber – Rift Sawn

 - Region: Eastern United States and Appalachian area.